LoveYouTenderly/LoveYouTenderly/README.md

 #### Achievements
 - Found the market value of each product depends on image popularity matters from the second image and after.
 (Image anaysis)
 - Found the market value of each product has no relation with text description (NLP)
-- Sales increased by 220% within 6 months
+- Monthly sales increased by 220% within 6 months since the analysis
 #### Used repository
 - Selenium, Tenserflow, googletrans